theodore221/stock-trading-journal/README.md

 ### Tracking Trade Executions

-Each buy or sell action now records a row in `bucket_transactions` with a `trade_id` referencing the related trade.
-This linkage allows the API to calculate weighted exit prices and total returns when a position is fully closed.
+Each buy or sell action records a row in `bucket_transactions` with a `trade_id` referencing the related trade.
+Sells accumulate on the trade via two fields:

+- `exit_sum` – the total value received from selling shares
+- `sold_qty` – how many shares have been sold so far

+When the last share is sold the exit price is calculated as `exit_sum / sold_qty` and the return amount is the difference between this sum and the cost of all shares.

 ### Forms and UI Components